-When was the last time you purchased resume paper with a matching envelope and put it into a typewriter and started typing a resume?
+When was the last time you purchased resume paper with a matching envelope and put it into a typewriter to update your resume?
 Or how about the last time you wrote a thank-you note with a pen instead of a key board?
 A recent article written by Prof. Laura French in the Star Tribune Lifestyle section provides a great perspective from current UST MBA student, Annelise Larson on how the thank-you note has evolved http://www.startribune.com/lifestyle/132922423.html

 When I think back to when I was applying for jobs after my college graduation, I realize how times have changed.
 I looked for jobs in the Sunday paper and perused pages and pages of job listings on the wall of a local employment agency; I used an electric typewriter, not a computer to write my resume; I hand-wrote a thank-you note after an interview because email didn’t exist yet; I called my parents on a rotary dial telephone that was tethered to the wall to share my excitement when I was offered my first job in higher ed.
 I didn’t have the option to text my friends or update my Facebook status with the news.
 Those things didn’t exist yet.
 Oh, how times have changed!